Startup Marketing Tips To Make Your Startup Ace Your Competitors

 To be unique, you have to first understand the status quo.
 Analyzing your competitors should be the first thing on your menu, so you can get a sense of the industry norms – and how you can challenge those norms.

 Being a startup, having a strongly backed social media marketing strategy for your venture is a must.
-In the process, you employ various social media tools to assist you through your startup journey.
+In the process, you employ various social media tools and ai tools to assist you through your startup journey.
 In order to have an insightful and detailed analysis of your startup’s marketing campaign, your competitor’s strategy and their performance, employing a robust Analytics Tool, one like Taggbox, is a great choice to include in your arsenal of social media tools to help your startup grow and flourish.

 Identify your top competitors, get a sense of their social media content strategy; how do they engage with their audience?
 Which topics and keywords do they focus on?
 How often do they post to their blog and social media?
 What does their website look like?
 All this astute information helps you to funnel your startup’s own marketing strategy as an efficient and effective one.